When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Compared Methods

-In this section, we present the details of the methods compared in the main paper.
-Each method utilizes the same pretrained model (PTM) to ensure a fair comparison.
-These methods and their core limitations under the Stage-CIL setting are enumerated as follows: \begin{itemize} \item \textbf{iCaRL}\cite{rebuffi2017icarl}: employs knowledge distillation and exemplar-based replay with a nearest-mean-of-exemplars classifier.
-When naively adapted to Stage-CIL, replaying initial-stage exemplars during later-stage training conflicts with the stage-isolated protocol and can distort the learned trajectory of each class, making it harder to maintain coherent class identity across stages.
+We instantiate every comparison method with the same pre-trained backbone and evaluation protocol.
+The descriptions below summarize each method and identify the architectural mismatch evaluated by Stage-CIL; they do not imply that the original method cannot be redesigned for evolving classes. \begin{itemize} \item \textbf{iCaRL}\cite{rebuffi2017icarl}: employs knowledge distillation, exemplar replay, and a nearest-mean-of-exemplars classifier.
+Its exemplars preserve selected observations, but its objective does not explicitly connect the ordered stages of one semantic class.

-\item \textbf{L2P}\cite{wang2022learning}: integrates visual prompt tuning into class-incremental learning using a pre-trained Vision Transformer, maintaining a prompt pool and selecting prompts for each instance via key–query similarity.
-In Stage-CIL, repeatedly fine-tuning shared prompts on later stages can accumulate interference from evolving appearances, leading to chain-like knowledge decay across a class's evolutionary stages.
+\item \textbf{L2P}\cite{wang2022learning}: maintains a prompt pool for a pre-trained Vision Transformer and retrieves prompts for each instance by key--query similarity.
+Its prompt-selection objective does not explicitly preserve identity across ordered morphological stages.

-\item \textbf{DualPrompt}\cite{wang2022dualprompt}: introduces general prompts and expert prompts on top of L2P to model task-invariant and task-specific information.
-Under Stage-CIL, sequential optimization of expert prompts without explicit constraints on stage continuity can cause progressive drift of early-stage representations, so the same class may not be recognized consistently after large morphological changes.
+\item \textbf{DualPrompt}\cite{wang2022dualprompt}: augments L2P with general and expert prompts to represent task-invariant and task-specific information.
+The separation between prompt types mitigates task interference but does not impose continuity between stages of the same class.

-\item \textbf{CODA-Prompt}\cite{smith2023coda}: decomposes prompts into a bank of basis components and uses attention-based reweighting to adaptively compose instance-specific prompts.
-In our Stage-CIL protocol, this query-dependent composition is not explicitly conditioned on stage order, and the finite component bank tends to be dominated by frequently seen later stages, limiting its ability to represent large intra-class morphology gaps.
+\item \textbf{CODA-Prompt}\cite{smith2023coda}: decomposes prompts into a bank of basis components and uses attention-based reweighting to compose instance-specific prompts.
+This query-dependent composition is not explicitly conditioned on stage order or trained to represent cross-stage transformations.

-\item \textbf{EASE}\cite{zhou2024expandable}: trains distinct lightweight adapters for each task to form task-specific subspaces and uses a semantic-guided prototype complement strategy to synthesize old-class features in new subspaces.
-When applied to Stage-CIL, the similarity-based complement does not explicitly encode ordered morphological evolution, so synthesized features for early stages can misalign with heavily transformed later-stage appearances, causing interference between stages of the same class.
+\item \textbf{EASE}\cite{zhou2024expandable}: trains a lightweight adapter for each task and uses semantic-guided prototype completion to represent old classes in new subspaces.
+Its similarity-based completion does not explicitly encode the direction of morphological evolution.